 A complaint filed with the Department must be a written, signed statement that includes: 1.
 A statement that a requirement that applies to an ESSA program has been violated by the LEA or the Department, and allegedly violated.
-7. How will a complaint filed with the Department be investigated?

 2. The facts on which the statement is based and the specific requirement